-- The Index of Services is estimated to have increased by 2.8% in March 2015 compared with March 2014.
-All of the 4 main components of the services industries increased in the most recent month compared with the same month a year ago - The largest contributions came from: business services and finance, which contributed 1.2 percentage points to total growth; and distribution, hotels and restaurants, which contributed 0.7 percentage points to total growth - The latest Index of Services estimates show that output increased by 0.1% between February 2015 and March 2015, following an increase of 0.3% between January 2015 and February 2015 - The Index of Services increased by 0.4% in Quarter 1 (Jan to Mar) 2015 compared with Quarter 4 (Oct to Dec) 2014.
-This figure was revised down 0.1 percentage points from the estimate of 0.5% used in the Gross Domestic Product Preliminary Estimate (GDP), published on 28 April 2015.
-This figure is consistent with the Second Estimate of GDP, published on 28 May 2015 - The figures within this release are estimates and are on a seasonally adjusted basis.
-The earliest period open for revision in this release is January 2015
+- The Index of Services is estimated to have increased by 2.7% in May 2015 compared with May 2014.
+All of the 4 main components of the services industries increased in the most recent month compared with the same month a year ago - The largest contributions came from: business services and finance, which contributed 1.2 percentage points to total growth; and distribution, hotels and restaurants, which contributed 0.8 percentage points to total growth - The latest Index of Services estimates show that output increased by 0.3% between April 2015 and May 2015, following an increase of 0.2% between March 2015 and April 2015 - The figures within this release are estimates and are on a seasonally adjusted basis.
+The earliest period open for revision in this release is April 2015